Bachelor's Degree in Mechanical and Manufacturing Engineering

 • Innovation

-• At the University Institute of Technology (IUT) in Nîmes: LP MMS, Mechanical Engineering in Industrial Structures program in partnership with Polytech Montpellier.
+• At the Nîmes University Institute of Technology (IUT): LP MMS, Mechanical Engineering Program in Industrial Structures, in partnership with Polytech Montpellier.

-All industrial sectors that design, use, produce, or operate mechanical solutions:
+All industrial sectors that design, use, manufacture, or operate mechanical solutions:

-Energy and raw materials production: electricity, oil, gas, minerals,
+Energy and raw materials: electricity, oil, gas, minerals,

-Environment/health: agricultural equipment, agri-food, water, recycling, sports, leisure, pharmaceuticals, medical,
+Environment/Health: agricultural equipment, food processing, water, recycling, sports, recreation, pharmaceuticals, medical,

-Any other specialty after review of the file
+Any other specialty, subject to review of the application

 Technical Baccalaureate: STI 2D

-• Assessments by the teaching team, opinions of the class council, and motivation for the program
+• Evaluations from the teaching staff, recommendations from the homeroom committee, and motivation for the program

-All courses are available as continuing education (for employees, individuals, or job seekers), subject to validation of the required prerequisites.
-Access is also possible through the Validation of Acquired Knowledge and Experience (VAE, VAP, or VES) program.
-Contact the continuing education department at the University of Montpellier – Nîmes offices.
+All courses are available as (for employees, individuals, or job seekers), subject to validation of the required prerequisites.
+Access is also available through the Recognition of Prior Learning and Experience (VAE, VAP, or VES) program.
+Contact the Continuing Education Department at the University of Montpellier – Nîmes Offices

 PARCOURSUP PUBLIC REPORT

-Computer equipment featuring the latest versions of design, simulation, and manufacturing software
+Computer lab equipped with the latest versions of design, simulation, and manufacturing software

-State-of-the-art technological equipment: machining center, digital press brake, cutting machine, welding robot, welding processes, NDT, rapid prototyping machines: 3D printing, 3D scanner
+State-of-the-art equipment: machining centers, CNC press brakes, cutting machines, welding robots, welding and NDT processes, rapid prototyping machines: 3D printing, 3D scanners

-Gard Technology Platform (PFT 3D INNOV) at our premises
+Gard Technology Platform (PFT 3D INNOV) at our offices

-Rich industrial partnerships: professional speakers, supervised projects, alumni conferences, industrial internships
+Extensive industry partnerships: guest speakers, supervised projects, alumni lectures, and industry internships